-- ▶ Select a block on the grid and press EDIT to open its EDIT menu. - ▶ Double-click (or press and hold) the FX BYP button to open the SAVE/LOAD GLOBAL BLOCK screen.
+- Select a block on the grid and press EDIT to open its EDIT menu. - Double-click (or press and hold) the FX BYP button to open the SAVE/LOAD GLOBAL BLOCK screen.

-Make a mental note of the name (and if there is one, the number) of the block type you are saving, shown in the upper right of the SAVE/LOAD screen ("CABINET 1" in the example above).
+Source Additional Content of the name (and if there is one, the number) of the block type you are saving, shown in the upper right of the SAVE/LOAD screen ("CABINET 1" in the example above).

-▶ Turn the VALUE wheel to select the number of the Global Block you want to save to.
+• Turn the VALUE wheel to select the number of the Global Block you want to save to.

-It might be good to keep a written log of your Global Blocks, e.g. "Global Amp1/#1: My Hot Plexi," "Global Delay1/#3: Super Spacey Echoes," "Global Cab2/#4: Hi Res, 4×12 Recto (OH), panned left."
+(Global Delay1/#3: Super Spacey Echoes," "Global Cab2/#4: Hi Res, 4×12 Recto (OH), panned left."